Eligibility Criteria for Applicants

 Applicants acknowledge that University Hospitals Health System may conduct research that is related to or competitive with proposals submitted by applicants, but University Hospitals Health System commits not to use information submitted by applications in connection with such research.

-The review panel will consist of subject matter experts with specialized scientific expertise in the area(s) designated in the application, as well as seasoned professionals with expertise in drug discovery and commercialization.
+The review panel will consist of subject matter experts with specialized scientific expertise in the area(s) designated in the application, as well as seasoned professionals with expertise in drug development and commercialization.

 Comments from Review Committee

-Harrington Discovery Institute is unable to provide reviewers’ comments on Letters of Intent or applications.
+Harrington Discovery Institute is unable to provide reviewers’ comments or feedback.

-The Grant start date is January 1 and runs on a calendar year basis.
+The award start date is January 1 and runs on a calendar year basis.

 Annual Scientific Symposium Builds a National Network of Physician-Scientists

 Part of Harrington Discovery Institute’s mission is to build a broad connected community of physician-scientist-innovators.
-Harrington Discovery Institute will hold an annual symposium that current Grantees are required to attend.
+Harrington Discovery Institute will hold an annual symposium that awardees are required to attend.

-The Symposium, held in late spring at University Hospitals Case Medical Center in Cleveland, Ohio, will bring together Harrington Scholar-Innovators, members of the Innovation Support Center, drug development experts, members of the Scientific Advisory Board, and other national physician-scientist leadership.
-Grantees are expected to present their project and findings-to-date.
-A stipend for travel and lodging will be provided by Harrington Discovery Institute, subject to the terms of the Grant Agreement.
+The Harrington Scientific Symposium, held in late spring in Cleveland, Ohio, will bring together drug development experts, national disease foundation leadership, international leaders in medicine and Harrington Scholars.
+Awardees are expected to present their project and findings-to-date.
+A stipend for travel and lodging will be provided by Harrington Discovery Institute, subject to the terms of the Award Agreement.

-Harrington Discovery Institute will provide up to 10 new awards each year.
-Awards will include:
+Harrington Discovery Institute will provide up to 12 new Harrington Scholar-Innovator Awards each year.
+The award includes:

-The Harrington Discovery Institute and ISC team will work closely with the awardee and their affiliated institution to maximize the clinical and commercial potential of selected projects.
+The Harrington Discovery Institute and its Innovation Support Center team will work closely with the awardee and their affiliated institution to maximize the clinical and commercial potential of selected projects.

 General: No more than $10,000 of the total grant can be used for capital expenditures or equipment.
 The award may only be used for direct project expenses, not for institutional overhead.